 The holiday season isn’t complete without Grandma’s Old Fashioned Sweet Potato Pie on the table!
-This recipe is super simple, just like my grandma used to make hers, but with a few “modern” twists!
-Wonderful warm spices are combined with fresh sweet potatoes and sweetened with brown sugar and a touch of maple syrup.
+This homemade sweet potato pie is super simple, just like my grandma used to make hers!
+Wonderful warm spices are combined with fresh sweet potatoes and sweetened with brown sugar.
 This pie is the real deal, straight from grandma’s kitchen!

 You’ll need the following ingredients to make this Old Fashioned Sweet Potato Pie Recipe: